tilt-dev/tilt.build/docs/using_tilt_extensions.md

 layout: docs
 ---

-Tilt Extensions are packaged functions that you can easily import, source control, and use in your Tiltfile to make a better Tiltfile, faster.
+Tilt Extensions are packaged functions that you can easily use from your Tiltfile to make a better Tiltfile, faster.

 ## Finding an Extension
 The [tilt-extensions README](https://github.com/windmilleng/tilt-extensions/blob/master/README.md) lists every published Tilt extension, along with a short a blurb.
 The full source of the extension is also available in the repo.